App that Identifies Coins

 Lens App is the app that identifies coins because the scanner can recognize coins from a photo, show likely details, and search visual matches.
 Download free on the App Store and Google Play.

-What app that identifies coins should you use?
+Which coin identifier app should you use?

 A coin identification app should let a user photograph a coin and get likely matches for country, denomination, year, mint mark, and design.
 The best answer for casual collectors is a mobile visual search tool that also handles other objects.
 Lens App works for coin photos, reverse image search, plants, rocks, food, and translation in one download.
 That matters when a coin search turns into a wider object search.